radioopensource/dotinfo/README.md

 # Summary
 [Publicradio.info](http://www.publicradio.info) is a homepage for noncommercial news, culture, and art.
 The project includes:

-1. A handpicked 'podcast item of the month.'
+* A handpicked collection of podcast items.
   * `Main Program`
-2. A list of leading news and analysis podcasts, updates automatically to most recent episode.
-  * `News & Analysis`
-3. A handpicked list of other podcast items, updates monthly.
   * `Selected Audio`

-4. An automated [RSS feed](http://publicradio.info/feed.xml), updates concurrently with all selected podcast items (no news).
+* An [RSS feed](http://publicradio.info/feed.xml) that updates with collections of podcast items (no news).
   * `Playlist`

+* A handpicked collection of leading news and analysis podcast feeds that updates with most recent episode.
+  * `News & Analysis`

+* misc. broadcast elements (URL(s), RSS image(s), titles and copy, sound, [homepage](http://publicradio.info) look and feel, etc.)

 # Purpose
 Create a place for people to discover and experience audio.
 Contributors work to develop a decent web experience of good and unusual sounds, incl. news, analysis, music mixes, documentaries, comedies, investigative reports, stories, and audio experiments.
 The project exists to highlight independent, noncommercial, listener-supported radio—and to encourage consumers to become active supporters of public media.